-The Learning Development Agreement held between HEE and each provider organisation requires that Library and Knowledge Services must meet nationally agreed quality standards set out in LQAF.
+The Learning Development Agreement held between HEE and each provider organisation requires that Library and Knowledge Services must meet nationally agreed quality standards.

 6.1 The impact of low staffing levels in library and knowledge services in LQAF.
 Insufficient capacity to deliver the full range of knowledge services required by the NHS, including the roles of clinical librarian and knowledge manager, is a key factor in failing to meet the minimum standard.